 - Zappos and Amazon can control your phone’s flashlight capabilities.

-- Eight apps' permissions include the ability to take pictures or videos with your device.
+- Eight apps’ permissions include the ability to take pictures or record with your device.

 In addition to these permissions, many apps use information-collecting cookies alongside the data already gathered from user-generated inputs or activities such as account setup or purchases.
 However, most apps did not provide clear information about how user information is stored and protected once collected.

 To find out what kind of user data each app collects and what else the mobile programs can do within a mobile device upon download, we looked at information in each app store, as well as company privacy policies and any prompts that appear before or immediately after downloading an app through both Google Play and the App Store.

 Once an app vendor has received the data, you don’t know who [ends up] with the data and what they do with it.

 Electronic Frontier Foundation

 Policies were both bloated and vague, requiring us to pore over reams of legalese, but we were still left us wondering why an app might need certain permissions.

 Apps from Google Play ask for more permissions than those in the App Store, though that may partly be because of the way each discloses permissions.
 (For more information on the security of the two systems see, “Apple vs. Android: Which platform is more secure?“) When you download an app from Google Play you are prompted upfront to accept all permissions, which may include access to any of the following categories: in-app purchases, device and app history, cellular data settings, identity, contacts/calendar, location, SMS, phone, photos/media/files, camera/microphone, Wi-Fi connection information, Bluetooth connection information, device ID and call information, and “other.”